Swing Gate Infant School and Nursery

 What the children say...

 We ask the children about what they’d like to explore, play with and learn about over each week.
-All ideas are be interwoven through planning.
+All ideas are interwoven through planning.

 Effective Questioning Techniques - IEEE-USA InSight